 In 1998, University of Pennsylvania history professor Alan Charles Kors and Boston civil liberties lawyer Harvey A. Silverglate co-authored The Shadow University: The Betrayal of Liberty on America’s Campuses.
 In response, they received hundreds of communications and pleas for help from victims of illiberal policies and double standards that violated their rights and intruded upon their private consciences.
 To answer these calls for help and to transform the culture, Alan and Harvey founded the Foundation for Individual Rights in Education (FIRE).

-FIRE effectively and decisively defends American liberties on behalf of thousands of students and faculty on our nation’s campuses.
-In case after case, FIRE brings about favorable resolutions for these individuals who continue to be challenged by those willing to deny fundamental rights and liberties within our institutions of higher education.
-In addition to individual case work, FIRE works nationally to inform the public about the fate of liberty on our campuses.
+FIRE, a free speech non profit, effectively and decisively defends the fundamental rights of tens of thousands of students and faculty members on our nation’s campuses while simultaneously reaching millions on and off campus through education, outreach, and college reform efforts.
+In case after case, FIRE brings about favorable resolutions for the individuals who continue to be challenged by those willing to deny fundamental rights and liberties within our institutions of higher education.

 FIRE’s work to protect fundamental rights on campus concentrates on four areas: freedom of speech and expression; religious liberty and freedom of association; freedom of conscience; and due process and legal equality on campus.
 Ultimately, FIRE seeks to end the debilitating fatalism that paralyzes students and faculty by bringing public attention to the issue while providing protection to those who are now helpless in the face of abuses of power on campuses across the nation.